 The Development Conference will contain webinars and workshops around the key Strategic Plan themes of: Changing perceptions, Creating Engaging Experiences, Strengthening Lifelong Pathways, and Providing Foundations for Success.

-The Development Conference will contain 16 unique webinars and workshops relevant to your club, based around the key Strategic Plan themes of: Changing perceptions, Creating Engaging Experiences, Strengthening Lifelong Pathways, and Providing Foundations for Success.
+The Development Conference will contain a range of unique webinars and workshops relevant to your club, based around the key Strategic Plan themes of: Changing perceptions, Creating Engaging Experiences, Strengthening Lifelong Pathways, and Providing Foundations for Success.

 The Development Conference kicks off on Monday 8th January, and will run on Monday, Tuesday, Thursday and Friday evenings 7pm – 8.30pm until Friday 2 February.